keerthivasan-g/RetailBankApp-Flask/README.md

 # RetailBankApp-Flask

-make sure the environment is running with required tools use pip install -r requirements.txt command to install required tools to run
+make sure the environment is running with required tools.
+Use pip install -r requirements.txt command to install required tools to run